Einstein 1938: Field and Matter

 WE SUMMARIZE:

-A new concept appears in physics, the’ most important invention since Newton’s time: the field.
+A new concept appears in physics, the most important invention since Newton’s time: the field.
 It needed great scientific imagination to realize that it is not the charges nor the particles but the field in the space between the charges and the particles which is essential for the description of physical phenomena.
 The field concept proves most successful and leads to the formulation of Maxwell’s equations describing the structure of the electromagnetic field and governing the electric as well as the optical phenomena.

 The theory of relativity arises from the field problems.
 The contradictions and inconsistencies of the old theories force us to ascribe new properties to the time-space continuum, to the scene of all events in our physical world.

 The relativity theory develops in two steps.
-The first step leads to what is known as the special theory of relativity, applied only to inertial co-ordinate systems, that is, to systems in which the law of inertia, as formulated by Newton, is valid.
-The special theory of relativity is based on two fundamental assumptions: physical laws are the same in all co-ordinate systems moving uniformly, relative to each other; the velocity of light always has the same value.
+The first step leads to what is known as the special theory of relativity , applied only to inertial co-ordinate systems, that is, to systems in which the law of inertia, as forrmdated by Newton, is valid.
+T he special theory of relativity is based on two fundamental assumptions: physical laws are the same in all co-ordinate systems moving uniformly , relative to each other; the velocity of light always has the same value.
 From these assumptions, fully confirmed by experiment, the properties of moving rods and clocks, their changes in length and rhythm depending on velocity, are deduced.
 The theory of relativity changes the laws of mechanics.
 The old laws are invalid if the velocity of the moving particle approaches that of light.
 The new laws for a moving body as reformulated by the relativity theory are splendidly confirmed by experiment.
 A further consequence of the (special) theory of relativity is the connection between mass and energy.
 Mass is energy and energy has mass.
 The two conservation laws of mass and energy are combined by the relativity theory into one, the conservation law of mass-energy.

 The general theory of relativity gives a still deeper analysis of the time-space continuum.
 The validity of the theory is no longer restricted to inertial co-ordinate systems.
 The theory attacks the problem of gravitation and formulates new structure laws for the gravitational field.
-It forces us to analyse the role played by geometry in the description of the physical world.
+It forces us to analyze the role played by geometry in the description of the physical world.
 It regards the fact that gravitational and inertial mass are equal, as essential and not merely accidental, as in classical mechanics.
 The experimental consequences of the general relativity theory differ only slightly from those of classical mechanics.
-Thy stand the test of experiment well wherever comparison is possible.
+They stand the test of experiment well wherever comparison is possible.
 But the strength of the theory lies in its inner consistency and the simplicity of its fundamental assumptions.

 The theory of relativity stresses the importance of the field concept in physics.
 But we have not yet succeeded in formulating a pure field physics.
 For the present we must still assume the existence of both: field and matter.